-Director representing employees, member of the Compensation Committee
+Director representing employees, member of the Compensation Committee and of the Strategy Committee

 Through his long experience in the Group and his involvement in the employee representative bodies and trade unions, Éric Chauvirey has in-depth knowledge of the Group’s business and employee relations, which are essential attributes for a director representing employees.